Oven Fried Chicken Strips

-These chicken strips are nice and crispy due to the Panko bread crumbs and the fact that they are fried right in the oven in a bit of melted butter.
-This kid-friendly recipe will be ready in just 30 minutes and even picky eaters will love this dinner!
+These baked chicken strips are nice and crispy due to the Panko bread crumbs and the fact that they are fried right in the oven in a bit of melted butter.
+My oven fried chicken tenders are a kid-friendly recipe that will be ready in just 30 minutes!

 Let’s talk about a subject that is near and dear to my heart: sleep.

 Why am I feeling such strong emotions about sleep right this minute?
 Because it’s 5am and I’ve already been awake for 2 hours.
 My dog woke me at 3am for a water bowl refill and from that point on, I thought about all. the. things.
 The bad things, the good things, the boring things, and the exciting things.
 I had thoughts and then my thoughts had thoughts and then there were more thoughts and eventually I had so many thoughts that I just gave up on the idea of sleep ever again. *sob*

 Anyway, while I was thinking all of those thoughts instead of doing my usual nightly routine of sleeping, I was also doing a lot of tossing and turning.

 I dunno about you, but I sleep with two pillows.
 One pillow goes under my head and one pillow is treated like a cuddly stuffed animal and spooned all night long.
 The spooner pillow has some rules.
 First, it must be under the sheets with me so that my arm doesn’t get cold while hugging the pillow.
 Second, the opening in the pillow case must be pointed down, away from my face, just in case a bug crawls out of my pillow.
 I’m not sure why I think it would be better to have a bug crawl out of my pillow case and into my cocoon of blankets, but for some reason I prefer that then the idea of a bug crawling out of my pillow case and onto my head.